Pfizer releases side effects experienced after booster shots

 RALEIGH, N.C.
-(WNCN) – On Friday, the FDA will discuss Pfizer’s request for authorization for its booster.
+(WNCN) – On Friday, the U.S. Food and Drug Administration (FDA) will discuss Pfizer’s request for authorization for its booster.

 In documents posted online, the FDA took note of conflicting data concerning boosters.

-The FDA said in a briefing document, “Some observational studies have suggested declining efficacy of COMIRNATY over time against symptomatic infection or against the Delta variant, while others have not.”
+“Some observational studies have suggested declining efficacy of COMIRNATY over time against symptomatic infection or against the Delta variant, while others have not,” an FDA briefing document states.

 Comirnaty, which refers to Pfizer’s COVID-19 vaccine, represents a combination of the terms COVID-19, mRNA, community and immunity.